openvswitch/ovs/Documentation/ref/ovs-actions.7.rst

 if the L3 packet is IPv4.
 The Ethernet source and destination are initially zeroed.

+The ``encap(mpls)`` variant adds a MPLS header at the start of the packet.
+When encap(ethernet) is applied after this action, the ethertype of ethernet header will be populated with MPLS unicast ethertype (``0x8847``).

+The ``encap(mpls_mc)`` variant adds a MPLS header at the start of the packet.
+When encap(ethernet) is applied after this action, the ethertype of ethernet header will be populated with MPLS multicast ethertype (``0x8848``).

 **Conformance**
   This action is an Open vSwitch extension to OpenFlow 1.3 and later, introduced in Open vSwitch 2.8.

+  The MPLS support for this action is added in Open vSwitch 2.17.

 The ``decap`` action